 Note from the IGATE Project:

-The results on retention are still measurable, although perhaps not representative, despite the large attrition rate (up to 26%) in the sample.
-We are currently requesting the consultants to conduct additional analysis on retention to clarify the situation.
+There is need to further nuance school-level attendance data (potentially over-reported) with household data on attendance.
+It is likely that the full impact of the intervention on attendance is not captured by the analysis of school-level data.
+The analysis of attendance data reported by households, disaggregated by wealth quintiles, suggests that the project is having a positive effect on attendance among the most marginalised girls (i.e. the lowest wealth quintile).

-It is important to note that there are several questions regarding the results on attendance and retention.
-On attendance, the results represent only data provided by caregivers, without triangulation with school-level data (as included in the baseline analysis).
-On retention, the data presented here represent retention in the sample, but not overall retention in school (i.e. those who did not drop out).
-Furthermore, there are questions regarding retention on transitional grades.
-Official enrolment data show a clear drop in enrolment in the transition from primary to lower secondary (Grade 7 to Form 1); this is also observable in IGATE schools.
-Participatory tracking of drop-outs in partnership with MGs indicated 296 cases of drop-out between April and June 2015 only, which were being followed up by them.
+Additionally, participatory tracking of drop-outs in partnership with MGs indicated 296 cases of drop-out between April and June 2015 only, which were being followed up by them.
 Although noting the potential errors of participatory tracking, the discrepancy observed between the MG data, enrolment data and present results is considerable and suggests the need to re-examine the data.
 It is also necessary to take into account the impact of migration on retention, and to what extent the attrition in the sample might be related to older girls moving to urban centers and neighbouring countries in search of opportunities, and if those girls remain in school or not.
-As noted above, data analysis for retention is extremely difficult due to the need for case-by-case merging of the data.
-However; the project is currently requesting further clarification to determine whether and to what extent the analysis can include these points.

 2.5 To what extent has IGATE reached and impacted on marginalised girls?